 Things to Do by Yourself

-Visiting the cinema to see a new movie always guarantees a fun evening, whether it’s a solo trip or a trip with friends.
+Visiting the movie theater to see a new movie always guarantees a fun evening, whether it’s a solo trip or a trip with friends.

 Grab the popcorn and get yourself to your local cinema to watch the most interesting new release.
 Some independent cinemas also show re-runs of old films or cult classics; ideal viewing for a film buff.